Aller au contenu

 Prefer in autumn and winter

 Young raw Pu'er is traditionally considered cool in nature.
-Lively, floral, sometimes astringent, it produces a refreshing effect in the body that suits warm seasons and energetic constitutions.
+Lively, floral, sometimes astringent, it produces a refreshing effect in the body suitable for warm seasons and energetic constitutions.
+This is why it is credited with the power to awaken and clear the mind.
 Tradition associates it with spring and summer, seasons when the body seeks to release accumulated heat.
+But it is inherently warmer than green tea, for example.

 Fermented Pu'er, on the other hand, is traditionally classified among teas of a warm nature.
 Its long fermentation deeply transforms the leaf and, in Chinese logic, gives it a warming and soothing quality.
-It is the tea for autumn and winter, for rich meals, long evenings, moments when the body needs internal warmth.
+It is the tea for autumn and winter, for rich meals, long evenings, moments when the body needs internal warmth, with a particular action on digestion.

-And aged raw Pu'er?
-With years, its coolness mellows.
-A twenty or thirty-year-old sheng gradually loses its cool nature and approaches, in the Chinese framework, the nature of warm, rounded, soothing fermented tea.
+What about aged raw Pu'er?
+With age, its coolness softens.
+A twenty or thirty-year-old sheng gradually loses its cool nature and approaches, in the Chinese framework, the nature of a warm, mellow, soothing fermented tea.
 Time does a similar job to fermentation, but more slowly.
-We detail this transformation in our article dedicated to aging Pu'er.
+We detail this transformation in our article dedicated to the aging of Pu'er.

 Season by Season